GoogleChromeLabs/AutoWebPerf/README.md

 Each `Test` object defines which audits to run by defining `gatherers` property.
 For example, the first `Test` has a `webpagetest` property which defines the configuration of running a WebPageTest audit.
-The second `Test` has a `psi` property that defines how to run PageSpeedInsight audit.
+The second `Test` has a `psi` property that defines how to run PageSpeedInsights audit.

 ### Generate the Results

 After running tests, a list of `Results` is generated like below.
-Each `Result` contains its corresponding metrics to the predefined `gatherers` such as WebPageTest and PageSpeedInsight.
+Each `Result` contains its corresponding metrics to the predefined `gatherers` such as WebPageTest and PageSpeedInsights.
 See the example below.

 ```
 [{